dchaconoca/dchaconoca/README.md

 - 👋 Hi, I’m @dchaconoca Diana Chacón Ocariz.
 I'm from Venezuela.
-- 👀 I’m interested in Daata Science, Python, SQL, HTML, CSS, JavaScript
+- 👀 I’m interested in Data Science, Python, SQL, HTML, CSS, JavaScript
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking for a job in IT, as Data Science Trainee or as Software Developer
 - 📫 You can follow me at Twitter https://twitter.com/dchaconoca